brick-at-heart/.github/profile/README.md

 A library of business object implementations of the interfaces defined in Brick.Shared.
 It requires an implementation of Baseplate.Shared for data access.

 ## Brick.Shared
-A library of business object definitions meant to provide a shared defintion for use through out Brick@Heart.
+A library of business object definitions meant to provide a shared defintion for use throughout Brick@Heart.
 It uses Baseplate.Shared for data entity and data client method definitions.

 ## Minifig
 The token store used by Brick@Heart software for authentication.
 This service is used for access to Plate and Tile, but does not handle permissions within the software.